Arindam2407/Rejig/README.md

 Created by Arindam Singh

--Users will be able to create profiles just like in the Lens protocol - no need for whitelisting with the stipulation that one address can create only one contract.
+-Users will be able to create profiles just like in the Lens protocol - no need for whitelisting with the stipulation that one address can create only one account.

 -There is no collect functionality.